Corn-2ki6/Student-Attendance-SYS/Docs/Functional-Requirements.md

 The attendance status can be:

 - **Present:** The student attended the class.
-- **Late:** The student attended after the defined attendance time.
+- **Late:** The lecturer manually marks the student as Late when the student arrives late to the class.
-- **Absent:** The student did not attend the class.
+- **Absent:** The student did not submit attendance before the attendance session was closed.
-- **Pending:** The attendance has not been confirmed or recorded yet.
+- **Pending:** The student has not submitted attendance while the attendance session is still open.

 #### 2.5 View Attendance Percentage

 - Students can view their attendance percentage for each course.
-- The system calculates the attendance percentage based on completed attendance sessions.
+- The system calculates the attendance percentage based on the completed attendance sessions of the class in which the student is enrolled for the course.
 - The attendance percentage is calculated as the number of Present attendance records divided by the total number of completed attendance sessions, multiplied by 100.
 - Late and Absent attendance records are not counted as Present when calculating the attendance percentage.
 #### 2.6 View Profile

 - Students can view their personal information.